 The Cogito Model

-and unpredictability, then "adequate" determinism and macroscopic predictability,
+and unpredictability, then "adequate" or statistical determinism and macroscopic predictability,

 in a temporal sequence that creates information.
 Important elements of the model have been proposed by many philosophers since Aristotle, the first indeterminist.
 A number of modern philosophers and scientists, starting with William James, have proposed similar two-stage models of free will.
 But none of them has been able to locate the randomness so as to make free will "intelligible," as libertarian Robert Kane puts it.
 The insoluble problem for previous two-stage models has been to explain how a random event in the brain can be timed and located - perfectly synchronized! - so as to be relevant to a specific decision.
 The answer is it cannot be, for the simple reason that quantum events are totally unpredictable.
 The Cogito solution is not single random events, one per decision, but many random events in the brain as a result of ever-present noise, both quantum and thermal noise, that is inherent in any information storage and communication system.
 The mind, like all biological systems, has evolved in the presence of constant noise and is able to ignore that noise, unless the noise provides a significant competitive advantage, which it clearly does as the basis for freedom and creativity.
 Let's see how randomness in the Cogito Model is never the direct cause of our decisions.
 Decisions are always adequately determined.
 We assume that there are always many contributing causes for any event, and in particular for a mental decision.
 In the Newell-Simon "Blackboard" model and Bernard Baars' "Theater of Consciousness" and "Global Workspace" models, there are many competing possibilities for our next thought or action.
 Each of these possibilities is the result of a sequence of events that goes back in an assumed causal chain until its beginning in an uncaused event.
 Aristotle called this original event an arche (ἀρχῆ), one whose major contributing cause (or causes) was itself uncaused, e.g., it involved quantum indeterminacy.
 What this means is that tracing any particular sequence of events back in time will come to one event - a "starting point" or "fresh start" (Aristotle calls it an origin or arche (ἀρκῆ)) - whose major contributing cause (or causes) was itself uncaused, in that it involved quantum indeterminacy.